 This article explains the process for setting up an HTTP or HTTPS monitor and applying the associated data feed in the answer metadata which is utilized by the Filter Chain.

 Step 1: Create an HTTP or HTTPS monitor.

-In the NS1 portal, navigate to the Monitors tab.
+In the NS1 portal, select Monitors from the main navigation bar.